s7nfo/blog/_posts/2024-01-31-sneaky-one-liner.markdown

 title:  "This sneaky 1-line change sped up subprocess#communicate 1000x+"
 ---

+> Note: The performance issue discussed here has been fixed in Ruby 3.2!

 One of my favorite little fixes I've done at Stripe unrelated to my day-to-day work was fixing an accidental O(n²) behavior of [Subprocess#communicate](https://github.com/stripe/subprocess/blob/master/lib/subprocess.rb#L428)